-9.6 Sick Leave
+9.5 Sick Leave

-9.6.1 Sick Leave Accrual - Effective on the first (1st) day of this Agreement, employees shall accrue sick leave at the rate of four (4) hours per month for an equivalent of six (6) workdays (48 hours) per year.
+9.5.1 Sick Leave Accrual - Effective on the first (1st) day of this Agreement, employees shall accrue sick leave at the rate of four (4) hours per month for an equivalent of six (6) workdays (48 hours) per year.

-On a pro rata basis of a full-time work schedule, sick leave accruals will be posted on the first (1st) payday of the month for any sick leave earned during the prior month.
+On a pro rata basis of a full-time work schedule, sick leave accruals will be posted on the first (1^{st}) payday of the month for any sick leave earned during the prior month through December 31, 2014.